ksejas/montecarlosimulator/README.md

 # Metadata
 Name: Katherine Sejas

 Project Name: Monte Carlo Simulator

 # Synopsis

+A package that lets you run Monte Carlo experiments.
+The user defines their "die", which can represent a variety of random variables, which the package utilizes for the random sampling to obtain statistics such as the the number of face counts per roll or the number of times a game results in all faces being identical or overall the number of times each unique combination of faces occurs in a given game (the size of the game is chosen by the user.).

 Three simple demonstrations of this code/package and how the classes are used can be found at https://github.com/ksejas/montecarlosimulator/blob/main/montecarlosimulator/montecarlo_demo.ipynb.